This guide will teach you everything you need to know about

 BOTTOM BRACKET DRIVE SIDE

 The drive-side is the crucial side of course since that constitutes the cartridge bottom bracket as a whole.

 Using the wrench employed to remove the left, non-drive side lockring, may work.

 But the drive side of a bottom bracket is generally tighter than the non-drive side.
 So be prepared for a challenge.

-If you don’t have a torque wrench or a long-handled wrench, you may have to find some way to apply leverage.
+If you don’t have a torque wrench or a long-handled wrench, you’ll still have to find some way to apply leverage.

 Only bottom brackets corroded into the BB shell resist this assault.
 If you are faced with that situation, then you’ll have a good excuse to get a new frame—perfectly complementary to a new BB setup.